There are, or should be some guiding lights to follow when designing and building good plumbing systems. The basic concepts are simple.

 The first point sounds simple, but did you know that over 70% of the hot water draws in most homes do not deliver hot water?
 Who is willing to wait for hot water when rinsing hands?
 Most of us aren’t, but we turn on the hot tap anyway and finish before the hot water arrives.

 And, have you ever heard of or done the “shower dance”?
 That’s when you are showering and somebody flushes a toilet, unbalancing the system and giving you a jolt of hotter or colder water than you were using, causing you to do the limbo away from the shower water.
-Extrapolating from this article: https://blog.aarp.org/healthy-living/beware-the-most-dangerous-room-in-the-house injuries in the US requiring an emergency room visit each year from falls in the bathroom, many around bathing.
+Extrapolating from this article: https://blog.aarp.org/healthy-living/beware-the-most-dangerous-room-in-the-house there are about 188,000 injuries in the US requiring an emergency room visit each year from falls in the bathroom, many around bathing.
 If you have to do the shower dance, now is the time to install a pressure balancing shower valve!
 So in addition to being inconvenient and unpleasant, unsteady temperatures can lead to life threatening falls.
 That’s rather unhealthy and it leads us to the second point about safety.

 Uneven temperatures can lead to falls, but also scalding.
 Old and very young people may not be able to sense or communicate it when they are getting burned.
 Another thing that plumbing can give us is bad bugs, like legionella or ultimately Legionnaire’s disease.
 The balance between scalding and bad bugs is something the plumbing community has been struggling with for decades.
 Temperatures over 130 F effectively deal with most bad bugs, but that temperature also can burn people in not very many seconds.
 This problem can be helped with anti-scald shower valves and mixing valves, but ultimately, education of the populace in general is probably the best defense, so people don’t unknowingly put themselves in harm’s way.
 This leads me to the next topic, being energy and water efficient.